 21km ~ 8.50am (4,4kms:1hr20mins)

 21km ~ 11.20am (15,6kms:3h50mins)

 21km ~ 12.30pm (5hrs)

 35km ~ 2pm (7hrs)

-All three distances start on the Clarens Village Square where you will head west towards the foothills of the Rooiberg Mountain range and down Market Street to the first river crossing.
+All four distances start on the Clarens Village Square where you will head west towards the foothills of the Rooiberg Mountain range and down Market Street to the first river crossing.